-Double Glazing benefits in its most primitive form has been around since the early Victorian times.
-More than a century ago the basic benefits of having two panes of glass were appreciated but double glazing was not common and very much something only the wealthy or eccentrics of the time installed.
-The benefits of double glazing have not changed but improvements in design and manufacture have added further value to what we now know as double glazing.
+Double Glazing BenefitsDouble Glazing benefits in its most primitive form have been around since the early Victorian times.
+More than a century ago the primary benefits of having two panes of glass were appreciated.
+However double glazing was not conventional and very much something only the wealthy or eccentrics of the time installed.
+As a result, the benefits of double glazing have not changed, but improvements in design and manufacture have added further value to what we now know as double glazing.
 Today modern materials such as uPVC and aluminium combined with improved handles and locking mechanisms make double glazing something any South African home or commercial property owner should consider seriously.

-There are a number of double glazing benefits that can be installed to both residential and commercial properties.
-The double glazing benefits are:
+Double Glazing BenefitsThere are many double glazing benefits, and they can be installed in both residential and commercial properties.
+The Double glazing benefits are:

 Energy Saving Double Glazing Benefits

 - South Africans have all been asked to conserve energy and reduce reliance on electricity.

 - Among the benefits of double glazing is that it plays a useful part in helping save energy.